data-scholar-emma/Customers-Performance-Analysis-and-Visualization-of-an-Automobile-Company-Sales-Data-/README.md

 # Customers-Performance-Analysis-and-Visualization-of-an-Automobile-Company-Sales-Data-
 A Data Science Project that Analysed  the sales performance of an Automobile company Based in the United States.
-The company’s sales transaction data generated over the past years was used for this  analysis.
+The company’s sales transaction data generated over the past years was used for this  analysis...

 ## PROBLEM STATEMENT:
 Who are their Top 10 Most-Profitable Customers  in the United States ?